-- A retail-exempt processor can sell raw products, single or multi-ingredient products such as steaks, chops, ground meat products only to Hotels, Restaurants, and Institutions (HRI); and - The retail-exempt processor's total sales to all food service facilities do not exceed the current FSIS annual dollar limitation for a retail sale; and - 3.
+- 1. A retail-exempt processor can sell single ingredient products such as steaks, chops, ground meat products only to Hotels, Restaurants, and Institutions (HRI); and - 2.
+The retail-exempt processor's total sales to all food service facilities do not exceed the FSIS 2010 annual dollar limitation for a retail sale, which is \$60,200 for meat and meat food products, and \$50,200 for poultry products; and - 3.
 The retail-exempt processor's total sales to food service do not exceed 25% of their total annual sales; and - 4.
-The retail-exempt processor only sells fresh, uncured, unsmoked and uncooked products.
+The retail-exempt processor only sells fresh, uncured, uncooked products.

-Contact the Minnesota Department of Agriculture, Meat Compliance Officer at 651-201-6300 for further clarification regarding meeting all four USDA criteria.
+Contact the Minnesota Department of Agriculture, Meat Compliance Officer at 651-201-6027 for further clarification regarding meeting all four USDA criteria.